-National Planning Policy Framework (July 2021)
+National Planning Policy Framework (September 2023)

 The Government's National Planning Policy Framework (NPPF) was published on 24 July 2018 and updates the 2012 version.
 In February 2019 the NPPF was revised again, with minor alterations to wording relating to housing supply and not any parts relating to telecommunications.
-In July 2021 the NPPF was revised again.
-Overall, it's been revised to strengthen other sections including requirements on improved design quality, a new requirement for Councils to produce local design codes or guides, an emphasis on using trees in new developments, revised policies on plan-making, removing statues and opting out of PD rights relating to residential conversions.
+The NPPF was revised further in July 2021 and September 2023.
+Overall, it's been revised to strengthen other sections including requirements on improved design quality, a new requirement for Councils to produce local design codes or guides, an emphasis on using trees in new developments, revised policies on plan-making, removing statues, opting out of PD rights relating to residential conversions and addressing on-shore wind farms.

 The Government's latest thinking continues to strongly support communications infrastructure.
 The NPPF remains very supportive of high quality communications.
 Indeed, a whole chapter is dedicated to high quality communications, emphasising the importance that the Government attaches to digital connectivity.
 Paragraph 114 states that advanced, high quality and reliable communications infrastructure is essential for economic growth and social well-being.
 This wording echoes guidance set out in paragraph 42 of the 2012 version of NPPF.
 However, it also includes the importance of reliable communications infrastructure for both economic growth and social well-being.